Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Nike is a world-renowned sportswear company, with an ecommerce website that showcases several different products.

-Nike uses minimalist design and copy on their checkout page, letting users complete their purchases in three simple steps and without logging in.
+Nike's checkout page uses minimalist design and copy, letting users complete their purchases in three simple steps without logging in.

-The checkout interface is reactive to user input: a green checkmark appears when users have correctly entered their information, so they know what’s been registered and what to do next.
+The checkout user interface is reactive to input: a green checkmark appears when users correctly enter their information, so they know what’s been registered and what to do next.

-Nike’s checkout page is a great example of a minimal design with optimal efficiency.
-Start by simplifying the checkout process by auto-completing time-consuming steps, and make sure every element reacts to user input, so users can see their information’s been logged.
+This is a great example of a minimal design with optimal efficiency.
+To emulate it, simplify your checkout process by auto-completing time-consuming steps, and make sure every element reacts to user input, so users can see their information has been logged.

 9. ASOS